14th Annual · (2026)

 Attendees gather on the festival lawn for a presentation — one of many throughout the day

 There's something magical around every corner — earn your wings, watch monarchs transform, and parade like a migrating butterfly.
-Here are some of the potential activities (to be determined closer to festival date):
+Here are some of the potential activities we hope to offer this year (to be determined closer to festival date):

 We offer lots of things for kids to enjoy at the festival.
-Some of this year's activities include:
+Check back closer to the event date for a full list of activities.
+Some of this year's activities may include:

 A child looks up in wonder at the monarch enclosures — one of the festival's most beloved moments